Pipeline

 2.4M

-Enanta’s Role in Curing Hundreds of Thousands of People with HCV
+Enanta’s Role in Curing More Than 1 Million People with HCV

-Enanta discovered glecaprevir, the second of two protease inhibitors discovered and developed through its collaboration with AbbVie for the treatment of chronic HCV infection.
+Enanta discovered glecaprevir, the second of two protease inhibitors discovered and developed through its collaboration with AbbVie for the treatment of HCV infection.
 Glecaprevir is co-formulated as part of AbbVie’s leading brand of direct-acting antiviral, or DAA, combination treatment for HCV, which is marketed under the tradenames MAVYRET® (U.S.) and MAVIRET® (ex-U.S.) (glecaprevir/pibrentasvir).
+MAVYRET®/MAVIRET is the only 8-week cure for HCV.* In the U.S., MAVYRET® is approved to treat both acute and chronic HCV.
 Through a collaboration with AbbVie, an earlier protease inhibitor, paritaprevir, was also approved in fixed-dose combinations with other direct-acting antivirals for the treatment of selected genotypes of HCV under the trade names VIEKIRA PAK® (U.S.) and VIEKIRAX (ex-U.S.).
-Between the two treatments, hundreds of thousands of people with HCV have been cured.
+Between the two treatments, more than one million people with HCV have been cured.
 AbbVie is responsible for all worldwide marketing and sales of the collaboration’s HCV treatment regimens, which now consist primarily of MAVYRET®/MAVIRET®.

-3. World Health Organization: Hepatitis C Fact Sheet
+1. World Health Organization Hepatitis C Fact Sheet